- 1 The word ski is Nordic

 In addition, the astronaut claimed that the satellite would be an ideal place to ski in the future.
 Will Schmitt end up correcting his prediction?
 On the other hand, it remains to be seen if this inspired the singer Michael Jackson in one of his most legendary dances.

-Unlike skiing (as we have seen, it has been part of our daily lives for thousands of years), snowboarding is much more recent.
-Its story begins in 1965, when Sherman R. Poppen, a citizen of Muskegon (Michigan, United States) decided to give his daughter a toy created by him, tying two skis to build a kind of skateboard without wheels.
-The curious invention was baptized by his family as snurfing.
+Unlike skiing, snowboarding is much more recent.
+Its story begins in 1965, when Sherman R. Poppen, a citizen of Muskegon (Michigan, United States) decided to give his daughter a toy that he made himself, tying two skis to build a kind of skateboard without wheels.
+His family and himself called this "new sport" snurfing.

-11. In its early days, snowboard was prohibited in tourist centres
+In its early days, snowboard was a forbidden sport in many ski resorts

-Until the early 1980s, resorts banned snowboarding.
+Until the early 1980s, ski resorts banned snowboarding.
 Traditionally, skiing was a sport mainly practiced by middle-aged adults, while snowboarding was seen as a dangerous teenage fad.
 Luckily, in the 1983-1984 winter season, the Stratton Mountain Resort, in Vermont (United States) decided to open its slopes to snowboarding.

-Although this helped to popularize this discipline, the definitive accolade came in 1998, when snowboarding was incorporated into the program of the Olympic Games, in the edition held in Nagano (Japan).
+Although this helped to popularize this type of sport, it wasn't until 1998 when snowboarding was incorporated into the program of the Olympic Games, in the edition held in Nagano (Japan).
 From then on, snowboarding became the fastest growing sport in America.

 Currently, it is estimated that 97 countries in the world have a facility equipped for skiing or snowboarding.
-Among them, we should mention the hermetic North Korea, which has a ski resort in the Masik mountain pass; Mount Hermon, in Israel, or Bamyan, a province located in central Afghanistan.
-It is even possible to ski in Dubai, since this Arab emirate has a covered ski resort, located on a hill 60 m above sea level.
+Among them, we should mention North Korea, where there's a ski resort in the Masik mountain pass; Mount Hermon, in Israel, or Bamyan, a province located in central Afghanistan.
+You can also ski in Dubai as this Arab emirate has an indoor ski resort, located on a hill 60 m above sea level.